 The camera can be controlled and viewed directly through an Android or iOS app on your smartphone or tablet.
-Apart from those features, one of the features that sets the Spydro apart is the fish logging features, every time a fish is caught on the Spydro, it marks a waypoint and stores the information during the time of the catch, allowing you to trace your route, learn from the moment and conditions via video and sensor data, and view each corresponding video.
+Apart from those features, one of the features that set the Spydro apart is the fish logging features, every time a fish is caught on the Spydro, it marks a waypoint and stores the information during the time of the catch, allowing you to trace your route, learn from the moment and conditions via video and sensor data, and view each corresponding video.

-The Spydro has over 3.5 hours worth of battery life, built-in SD card, Night Vision, and WiFi range of up to 240 feet.
+The Spydro has over 3.5 hours worth of battery life, a built-in SD card, Night Vision, and a WiFi range of up to 240 feet.
 The Spydro is also very compact and can fit right into your front pocket.

 - Long battery life

 The Olymbros fishing camera is a bullet-shaped camera that is rigged directly to your fishing lines, like the Spydro and GoFish cameras.
 The Camera Features Yellow Lamp LED lighting for dark water conditions and 720p video resolution.

 One of the nice features of this camera is the AVI 3-minute cycle recording function; this setting activates after a fish strikes your lure and records for 3 minutes before going back to ready mode, waiting for the next strike.

 The Camera runs MicroSD memory with 32 GB of maximum storage.
 The camera is waterproof up to 65 feet of depth, has a battery life of 4+ hours under ideal conditions, and also has a USB 2.0 port for direct uploading.